leanprover/fp-lean/functional-programming-lean/src/hello-world/step-by-step.md

 Why not simply carry out the effects during evaluation, as is done in other languages?

 The answer is twofold.
-First off, separating evaluation from execution allows execution to be "turned off", resulting in programs that more closely match mathematical reasoning.
+First off, separating evaluation from execution means that programs must be explicit about which functions can have side effects.
+Because the parts of the program that do not have effects are much more amenable to mathematical reasoning, whether in the heads of programmers or using Lean's facilities for formal proof, this separation can make it easier to avoid bugs.
 Secondly, not all `IO` actions need be executed at the time that they come into existence.
 The ability to mention an action without carrying it out allows ordinary functions to be used as control structures.